rodhoward/node-public-ip/README.md

 Type: `array of ipAddress`\
 Default: `[ "208.67.222.222", "208.67.220.220", "208.67.222.220", "208.67.220.222" ]`

 This sets the server IP addresses used in the DNS resolver.
-It is overridden in the Ipv6 method to be `["2620:0:ccc::2", "2620:0:ccd::2"]`.

 ##### hostname